valkey-io/valkey-doc/topics/search-data-formats.md

 After splitting, each tag is processed as follows:

 1. Leading and trailing ASCII whitespace is stripped from each tag.
-2. Empty tags (those that are empty or whitespace-only after trimming) are silently discarded.
+2. Empty tags (those that are empty or whitespace only after trimming) are silently discarded.
 3. Duplicate tags within a single field value are deduplicated.

 If the field value produces no valid tags after processing, the key is tracked but not indexed for that field.